PeterKellett/mecama/mecama/README.md

 - django-allauth

 ## To run the project
-1. In terminal window type 'cd mecana' (the file path should now be 'gitpod /workspace/mecama/mecama $' )
+1. In terminal window type `cd mecana` (the file path should now be 'gitpod /workspace/mecama/mecama $' )
-2. In terminal window type 'python3 manage.py runserver'
+2. In terminal window type `python3 manage.py runserver`
 3. An options box should now pop up, click 'open browser' to proceed.
 4. Allow for several refreshes for the page to load.
 It may not always be instant.